 In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

-Tajikistan is located in an earthquake zone.
+Tajikistan is located in a seismically active zone.